Alassane Ouattara: Early and personal life

-Ouattara was born on 1 January 1942, in Dimbokro in Cote d’Ivoire He is a descendant on his father's side of the Muslim rulers of Burkina Faso, then part of the Kong Empire—also known as the Wattara (Ouattarra) Empire.
+Ouattara was born on 1 January 1942, in Dimbokro in Cote d’Ivoire He is a descendant on his father's side from Sekou Ouattara and the Muslim rulers of the Kong Empire—also known as the Wattara (Ouattarra) Empire.
 Ouattara is Muslim and is a member of the Dyula people.
 He received a B.Sc. in Business Administration in 1965 from the Drexel Institute of Technology (now Drexel University), in Philadelphia, Pennsylvania.
 Ouattara then obtained both his M.A. in economics in 1967 and a Ph.D. in economics in 1972 from the University of Pennsylvania.

 Ouattara has two children, David Dramane Ouattara and Fanta Catherine Ouattara, from his first marriage to American Barbara Jean Davis.
 In 1991, Ouattara married Dominique Nouvian, a French Algerian-born Catholic businesswoman of maternal Jewish descent.
 Their wedding was held in the town hall of the 16th arrondissement of Paris.